rackerlabs/support-how-to/content/how-to/cloud-servers/bind-mounts-in-linux/index.md

     Continue to wait; or Press S to skip mounting or M for manual recovery.

-Adding **nobootwait** to the options section of the **fstab** configuration ensures that the system boots even if the bind mount directory has been removed from the system.
+Adding **nobootwait** to the options section of the **fstab** configuration ensures that the system boots even if the bind mount directory has been removed from the system. stuff